koksha19/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array: 🖐️ used
-  - structure
+  - structure: 🖐️ used
-  - record
+  - record: 🖐️ used
-  - enum
+  - enum: 👂 heard
-  - instance
+  - instance: 🖐️ used
-  - object
+  - object: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - collection
+  - collection: 🖐️ used
-  - set
+  - set: 👂 heard
-  - hash table
+  - hash table: 🖐️ used
   - linked list
   - doubly list
   - unrolled list